aws-samples/aws-iot-securetunneling-localproxy/V3WebSocketProtocolGuide.md

   - For example: if a source sends a _StreamStart_ with a stream ID of 345 in response to a newly accepted TCP connection, and afterwards receives a _Data_ message marked with stream ID of 565, that data should be ignored.
 It's origin is tied to a prior connection over the tunnel from the perspective of the tunnel peer that originated it
   - Another example: if a source local proxy sends a _StreamStart_ with a stream ID of 345 in response to a newly accepted TCP connection, and afterwards receives a _StreamReset_ message marked with stream ID of 565, that message should be ignored.
 Only a _StreamReset_ with a stream ID of 345 should cause the client to close its local connection
 - The local proxy, and library clients may use connection ID to determine how to respond to or filter incoming messages in a similar manner to that of stream id.
-- Ending a TCP Connection (normally or abnormally) is accomplished by either side sending a _ConnectionReset_ with the stream ID and connection ID that is meant to be closed.
+- Ending a TCP Connection (normally or abnormally) is accomplished by either side sending a _ConnectionReset_ with the service ID, stream ID and connection ID that is meant to be closed.
-- Locally detected network failures are communicated by sending _StreamReset_ over the tunnel using the active stream ID if one is active.
+- Local TCP socket errors are communicated by sending _StreamReset_ over the tunnel using the active stream ID associated with a service ID if one exists.
 - If there is a network issue with the WebSocket connection, no control message is necessary to send.
-However, the active stream should be considered invalid and closed.
+However, all active streams should be considered invalid and closed.
 The localproxy will then reconnect to the tunnel via the service and start a new stream.
 - StreamReset will immediately close all connections associated with the service.

 ### Reconnecting to the secure tunnel